danrsm/danrsm.github.io/index.md

 <img style="float: left; margin: 0px 20px 20px 0px; max-width: 270px;" src="/DanRosenbaum.jpg" alt="Dan Rosenbaum" width="50%" />

-I am an assistant professor in the Department of Computer Science at the University of Haifa, working on machine learning and computer vision.
+I am an assistant professor in the Department of Computer Science at the University of Haifa, working on machine learning, computer vision and AI for science.

 Before joining the University of Haifa I was a research scientist at DeepMind (2016-2021).
 I completed my PhD at the Hebrew University of Jerusalem in 2016, advised by [Yair Weiss](http://www.cs.huji.ac.il/~yweiss/), studying generative models for low-level vision problems.